FutureStateFtw/balanceu-hq/README.md

 ### Script Details

 - **`npm run dev`**
     - Launches the development server with hot-reloading, allowing you to see changes in real-time.
-The application will be available at [http://localhost:3000](http://localhost:3000) by default.

 - **`npm run build`**
     - Builds the application for production.
 The output files will be located in the `dist` folder and optimized for performance.

-## Roles and Permissions
-- JWT is generated in common API
-- Roles are store in the "Cerberus" system
-- An app-id in .env will match up to the Cerberus roles encoded into token
+- **`npm deploy:beta || deploy:prod`**
+    - Robocopys the build files to the destination.
+This requires editing to remove the underscore and replace 'BalanceU HQ' with correct path.

+- **`npm build:deploy:beta || build:deploy:prod`**
+    - Combines the build and deploy in one step.
+This requires editing to remove the underscore and replace 'BalanceU HQ' with correct path.

 ## Store Design
 - store/app.js  - main store for this apps logic and state
 - store/api.js  - holds all external apis, no business logic
 - store/user.js - related to this users role, token, login
 - store/ui.js   - holds state for all ui, show/hide, loading, etc.

-## Starting a new app from BalanceU HQ

-- Clone
-- Install Node, npm install, npm run dev.
-Make sure it runs
-- Do global search on 'BalanceU HQ', and address each instance.
-- Start new EMPTY repository on remote, no readme, no .gitignore.
-- Copy remote address
-- Edit local app's remote address with new remote address
-- Push